 The Power of Habit – February 23: In this course you will learn how habits are created and how to replace undesirable habits with productive ones.
 You will learn how to spot your habit loop, turn bad days into good data, and create habits that get the results you want.

-Over the past year, the workplace has changed dramatically with most of us working remotely and dealing with rapidly changing priorities.
-As we say goodbye to a challenging year and look forward to 2021, take some time to reflect on your experiences with co-workers over the past year; they may influence the goals or skills you choose to work on moving forward.
+Over the past few years, the workplace has changed dramatically with most of us working remotely and dealing with rapidly changing priorities.
+As we say goodbye to a yet another challenging year and look forward to 2022, take some time to reflect on your experiences with co-workers over the past year; they may influence the goals or skills you choose to work on moving forward.

-Do you admire a colleague’s ability to patiently manage a project during this period of rapid change?
-Or maybe you have a co-worker with a talent for staying on task and engaging team members during virtual meetings?
+Do you admire a colleague’s ability to patiently manage a project during periods of rapid change?
+Or maybe you have a co-worker with a talent for staying on task and engaging team members during hybrid meetings?
 Many of the qualities you appreciate in others are skills that anyone can develop with proper coaching through mentorship.

 Beyond developing your skillset, mentorship is an opportunity to broaden your network and ability to see issues from multiple points of view.
 Among the many things we’ve learned this past year, one key take-away is how important cross-team support and collaboration is to creative problem-solving and innovation, especially during crisis.